samwzz/oto-on/README.md

 [github]: https://samwzz.github.io/oto-on/

-Inspired by Yamaha's Tenori-on, Oto-on is a music sequencer built using JavaScript and CSS.
-This audio step sequencer will allow users to add notes to a musical sequence.
+Oto-on is a music sequencer built using JavaScript and CSS.
+This audio step sequencer will allow users to create a visual music composition.

 ![screenshot](docs/images/oto-on-ss.png)